it-werxdotca/laravel-permission-module/README.md

 <p align="center"><img src="/art/socialcard.png" alt="Social Card of Laravel Permission"></p>

 # Associate users with permissions and roles.
-This version of the package is useful in Laravel Modules.
+This version of the package is useful in Laravel Module. https://github.com/nWidart/laravel-modules

 ### Sponsor